AU Convention Center

 AU Convention Center is a convention at Beach road, Pandurangapuram, Visakhapatnam it was inaugurated in the year of 2017 by Vice-President of India Venkaiah Naidu.

 About

 The building was designed by the Architecture Alumni Association, Department of Architecture, Andhra University.
 The front facade resembles water bubbles and the roof is inspired by tortoise shell.
-It cost र 13.5-crore to construct and seating capacity is of 2000 seats.
+It cost ₹13.5-crore to construct and seating capacity is of 2000 seats.